apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 explicitly massage a CAS XML configuration file to design an authentication handler, create attribute release policies, etc. CAS at runtime will auto-configure all required changes for you.</p></div>

+## Remember

+- Settings and properties that are controlled by the CAS platform directly always begin with the prefix `cas`.
+All other settings are controlled and provided to CAS via other underlying frameworks and may have their own schemas and syntax. **BE CAREFUL** with the distinction.

+- Unrecognized properties are ignored by CAS and/or frameworks upon which CAS depends.
+This means if you somehow misspell a property definition or fail to adhere to the dot-notation syntax and such, your setting is entirely ignored by CAS and likely the feature it controls will never be activated in the way you intended.

 ## Encryption/Decryption

 The following settings are to be loaded by the CAS configuration server, which bootstraps